Update: I have had this rug in my laundry room for three years and it is holding up great!

 When Jordan and I overhauled her basement and made a laundry area, one of our projects was to make a large and cushiony area rug to add some pop to her painted concrete floor.

 She had “pinned” some photos of rugs that started out as these colorful play mats for children.
-A package containing four squares can be purchased at most home improvement stores for a few dollars.
+A package containing four squares can be purchased here on Amazon or at most home improvement stores for a few dollars.
 We bought two packages, and when we got them home, we decided the size by connecting the squares and letting the floor try it on for size.
 A rug two squares wide and three squares long would work.
 We then divided the rug-painting process up into several mini-steps.

 She kept telling me it would be simple, but I had my doubts.
 Once again, she was right.
 That’s my girl!!!
 First, we applied several thin coats of basic primer and let each coat dry thoroughly before adding another.
 After the primer dried for a couple of days, we determined how wide we wanted each stripe to be.
 She wanted black on both ends, and our mat was 63 inches long.
 We did the math and decided that there would be nine stripes and each one would be seven inches wide.
 I then used a yard stick and a level to draw lines onto the primed mat using a pencil.
 The nice thing about this is that you can make your stripes any size and color you want.

 Then I taped off the sections making sure that I pressed the tape down really well.
 Any leaks could ruin the final result.
 The paint was slightly sticky, so I slowly moved the roller back and forth.